 and that includes Basic variant Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) of the AP MLD.

-The partial information of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the ML probe request.

-If the (Extended) Request element is present in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, then the (Extended) Request element requests the partial information for the requested AP that corresponds to the Link ID field of the STA Control field in the Per-STA Profile subelement.
-In this case, the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement is set to 0.

-If the (Extended) Request element is present in the Probe Request frame body and the (Extended) Request element is not present and a Complete Profile subfield of a STA Control field is set to 0 in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, the (Extended) Request element corresponding to the per-STA profile is inherited from the (Extended) Request element in the body of the Probe Request frame.

-If the (Extended) Request element is not present and a Complete Profile subfield of a STA Control field is set to 1 in a Per-STA Profile subelement of a Probe Request variant Multi-Link element of a Probe Request frame, the non-AP STA requests complete information of the AP corresponding to the per-STA profile.

 If an AP that is affiliated with an AP MLD receives an ML probe request from a non-AP STA requesting complete information, it shall respond with an ML probe response, which is a Probe Response frame that includes a Basic variant Multi-Link element with a per-STA profile with complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the ML probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).
 If it receives an ML probe request from a non-AP STA requesting partial information, it shall respond with an ML probe response that includes a Basic variant Multi-Link element with a per-STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the ML probe request, unless the elements requested are not part of the complete information for each of the APs and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response).